THE MORONGO BASIN IS NOW HOME TO AN INTERNATIONAL DARK SKY PARK

-MBCA Directors Claudia Sall and Laraine Turk worked with the Morongo Basin Dark Skies Alliance on night sky issues between 2010 and 2013.
-Laraine presented an overview of the Alliance as a panelist at the April 21, 2017, Black Rock Symposium (a lecture series sponsored by the Joshua Tree National Park Association through its Desert Institute).
-Here you can view the Morongo Basin Dark Skies Alliance PowerPoint Presentation describing the evolution and successes of that group.
+Between 2010 and 2013, MBCA Directors Claudia Sall and Laraine Turk worked with the Morongo Basin Dark Skies Alliance on night sky issues.
+You can view the Morongo Basin Dark Skies Alliance PowerPoint Presentation describing the evolution and successes of that group.

 In April 2016 a new San Bernardino County Dark Skies Committee was initiated by Supervisor James Ramos.
 The group has been working with the County to improve the lighting code and its enforcement, as well as to develop some educational programs.